 Added the Coimbra Protocol and high dose Vitamin D.

-Then I found the MS Gym and immersed myself in mindset, neuroplasticity, and neuro-tailored exercise,
+Then I found the MS Gym and immersed myself in mindset, neuroplasticity, neuro-tailored exercise, and so much more.

 Looking back, I didn’t have time to build a plan before starting because I’d just been thrown into the deep end in an unfamiliar pool.